silvergravel/PiFi/README.md

 ### Hardware
 1. **Raspberry Pi 3 or higher**<br>
-You could use an older version of the Raspberry Pi as well, but for that, you will need an additional component: A USB Wifi Adapter like this <a href="https://www.amazon.in/Edimax-EW-7811Un-Wi-Fi-Adapter-Black/dp/B003MTTJOY/ref=sr_1_1_sspa?ie=UTF8&qid=1541314937&sr=8-1-spons&keywords=edimax+wifi+adapter&psc=1" target="_blank">one</a>.
+You could use an older version of the Raspberry Pi as well, but for that, you will need an additional component: **A USB Wifi Adapter** like this <a href="https://www.amazon.in/Edimax-EW-7811Un-Wi-Fi-Adapter-Black/dp/B003MTTJOY/ref=sr_1_1_sspa?ie=UTF8&qid=1541314937&sr=8-1-spons&keywords=edimax+wifi+adapter&psc=1" target="_blank">one</a>.
 You’ll have to do this since the Pi versions before 3 do not have inbuilt wifi card.
-2. (need to continue formatting from here.)
-USB - 16 GB - formatted to FAT32
+2. (need to continue formatting from here.) **USB Stick - 16 GB - formatted to FAT32** like this <a href="https://www.amazon.in/SanDisk-Cruzer-Blade-SDCZ50-016G-135-Drive/dp/B002U1ZBG0/ref=sr_1_3?ie=UTF8&qid=1541834486&sr=8-3&keywords=sandisk+usb+16" target="_blank">one</a>.
-SD Card - 8 GB
+3. **SD Card - 16 GB** like this<a href="https://www.amazon.in/Sandisk-MicroSD-UHS-A1-Adapter-SDSQUAR-016G-GO61A/dp/B07D2JS5WN/ref=sr_1_2?ie=UTF8&qid=1541834327&sr=8-2&keywords=sandisk+ultra+micro+sd+16+gb" target="_blank">one</a>.
-Power adapter for the Raspberry Pi.
+4. **Power adapter for the Raspberry Pi.**
-Alternately, you could also use a power bank to power up the PiFi.
-We have tested it using this power bank, and it works well.
+Alternately, you could also use a **power bank** to power up the PiFi.
+We have tested it using <a href="https://www.amazon.in/Mi-20000mAH-Li-Polymer-Power-White/dp/B077RV8CCZ/ref=sr_1_2?s=electronics&ie=UTF8&qid=1541315097&sr=1-2&keywords=mi+power+bank" target="_blank">this power bank</a>, and it works well.

-Software
+### Software
-Piratebox image file.
+1. **Piratebox image file.**<br>
 This is essentially the core Piratebox ‘software’ that enables all the features and functionalities of the Piratebox.
-We need to ‘install’ this software as the base, after which we will be making some tweaks to the code to enable our simplistic video sharing and viewing functionality.
+We need to ‘install’ this software as the base, after which we will be making some tweaks to the code to enable our simplistic video sharing and viewing functionality.<br>
 For downloading this image file, you will need a torrent client like Deluge (available for windows, linux and macOS).
 You can use any other torrent client also.
-Doesn’t really matter.
+Doesn’t really matter.<br>
-Use the following link to download the Piratebox image file:
-For Raspberry Pi 1 A, B, B+, Zero & Zero-W :
-For Rapsberry Pi 2 & 3, Rapsbperry Pi 3+:
+Go to the following <a href="https://piratebox.cc/raspberry_pi:diy" target="_blank">website</a> and under the installation section, click on the appropriate download link (depending on your Raspberry Pi version), and your download should start automatically.<br>
 Once you have downloaded the Piratebox image file, we are ready to move on and start configuring the Pifi.